Ex-UBS trader "obfuscated" accounts for weeks, court hears

-LONDON (Reuters) - Former UBS UBSN.VX trader Kweku Adoboli used “obfuscation” to deflect weeks of questions from the bank’s accountants about why his trading books did not balance, allowing him to keep making risky unauthorized deals, a London court heard on Tuesday.
+LONDON, Sept 18 (Reuters) - Former UBS trader Kweku Adoboli used “obfuscation” to deflect weeks of questions from the bank’s accountants about why his trading books did not balance, allowing him to keep making risky unauthorised deals, a London court heard on Tuesday.

 The court heard evidence from William Steward, an accountant who in 2011 was working in the UBS back office and was responsible, among other things, for the financial accounts of the Exchange Traded Funds (ETFs) desk where Adoboli worked.